waylaidwanderer/node-chatgpt-api/README.md

 </details>

 #### Notes
-- Method1 is simple but Time to First Byte (TTFB) is long.
+- Method 1 is simple, but Time to First Byte (TTFB) is long.
-- Method2 use non-standard implementation of [server-sent event API](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events), you should import `fetch-event-source` first and use `POST` method.
+- Method 2 uses a non-standard implementation of [server-sent event API](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events); you should import `fetch-event-source` first and use `POST` method.

 ### CLI